aleenprd/credit-risk-sqlite-dbt-core/README.md

 - Is pay status supposed to also have values of zero?
 Because in the PDF of the assignment I have received it says in the variable's description field that "-2 and -1 represent 'pay duly' and then from 1 onwards to 9 the values represent payment delay.'
 As such, I am assuming that zero also means 'pay duly' or paid just in time, whereas negative values mean that the loan was paid before the term.
 Is that correct?
 Currently, I disabled the DBT tests which check for the expression 'pay_status != 0' until I come to the bottom of this.
 - For the home ownership variable I also noticed we have a <i>name</i> of 'NONE' in the dimension table.
 I thought of assigning Nones to <i>is_other</i> as it made the most sense to me at the moment.
 But then it's also not clear what the distinction between **ANY** and **OTHER** is, so please explain this further.
 - Lastly, I believe the ID should still be included in this dataset, and should be discarded downstream by the ML pipeline if needed.
 But it is still very useful for analysis and debugging purposes, and of course, very much so for inference, because we are very interested in who is the customer who might default on their credit.
+- I also noticed due to the DBT tests, that the final table's IDs are not actually unique which means that we have captured information on the same customers in the two tables.
+Either this, or we need new **truly unique** IDs.